Anti-Racism, Equity, & Belonging

 - Center the voices and experiences of equity-deserving farmers in EFAO’s current programming.

-- Bring more BIPOC team members to the staff and board.
+- Bring more Black, Indigenous, and team members of colour to the staff and board.

 PROGRAMS & RESOURCES